lucasdillmann/nginx-ignition/README.md

 <br />

 > By default, an embedded SQLite database is used.
 For production environments we recommend using PostgreSQL.
 > Check the [database configuration](docs/configuration-properties.md) documentation for more details on how to do it.

 <br />

-## 📦 All installation options for Linux and macOS
+## 📦 All installation options for Linux, Windows, and macOS

-Choose the method that best fits your environment, be it Docker, Docker Compose, native packages for Linux or macOS.
+Choose the method that best fits your environment, be it Docker, Docker Compose, native packages for Linux, Windows, or macOS.

 ### Docker Compose (recommended)
 Use our [docker-compose.yml](docker-compose.yml) for a production-ready setup with PostgreSQL and health checks.

-### Native packages for Linux and macOS
+### Native packages for Linux, Windows, and macOS
 Download the latest version for your architecture from the [releases page](https://github.com/lucasdillmann/nginx-ignition/releases):

 | Platform           | Package type   | Arch         |